GoSolve-io/go-application-guide/README.md

 #### Metrics

 Metrics can be used to monitor the performance and error rate of the application.
+By simply counting the number and duration of the requests it is possible to predict issues that will come.
+This is a perfect tool to help with planning the future of the application when the number of clients will start to grow.

 ## Other high-level concepts of go programming